devopology/test-engine/README.md

 import java.util.Collection;

 /**
- * Example test engine test... only runs from an IDE or via the test engine ConsoleRunner */ public class WithParameterSupplierMethod {
+ * Example test engine test... only runs from an IDE or via the TestEngine (main method) (Maven work is pending) */ public class WithParameterSupplierMethod {